saba-dva/todo-list/README.md

 -  Deadline validation
 -  Character limit enforcement (30 chars for title, 150 for description)

-## How To Run
-How to Run the ToDoList Application

 ### Deprecation Notice — CLI (Phase 3)

 **Important:** From Phase 3 onwards the CLI is **deprecated**.
 That means: